What is shingles?

 If you had severe pain during the active rash or have impaired senses, you are at increased risk for PHN.
 The elderly are also at greater risk.
 Early treatment of shingles may prevent PHN.
 Pain relievers and steroid treatment may be used to treat the pain and inflammation.
 Other treatments include antiviral drugs, antidepressants, anticonvulsants, and topical agents.

 - Bacterial infection.
-A bacterial infection of the skin where the rash occurs is another complication.
+A bacterial infection of the skin where the rash happens is another complication.
 Rarely, infections can lead to more problems, such as tissue death and scarring.
-When an infection occurs near or on the eyes, a corneal infection can occur.
+When an infection happens near or on the eyes, a corneal infection can happen.
 This can lead to temporary or permanent blindness.

 Can shingles be prevented?

 There is a vaccine available to prevent shingles.
 The vaccine is called Zostavax.
-It’s advised for healthy adults 50 years of age and older.
-The vaccine has been found to reduce the number of cases of shingles and the incidence of PHN in older adults.
+It’s advised for healthy adults 60 years of age and older, though there is some literature that supports starting the vaccine in patients 50 years of age and older.
+Talk with your healthcare provider about the most appropriate time for you to get vaccinated.
+The vaccine has been found to reduce the number of episodes of shingles and the incidence of PHN in older adults.

 Key points about shingles